CGS & CML Reference¶

 - Entity projection — non-empty

-outputwithtype: side_effectand a non-emptydescription:string that states what changes in the domain (not generic “updates resource”, and not HTTP status or path trivia).
+outputwithtype: side_effectand a non-emptydescription:string that states what changes in the domain (not generic "updates resource", not HTTP status or path trivia).

 There is no output.type: none in the schema: it invited silent, incomplete modeling.
-Side-effect actions must always say what they do.

 capabilities: